rq/django-rq/README.rst

 ``django_rq`` also provides a very simple dashboard to monitor the status of your queues at ``/django_rq/``.

-If you need a more sophisticated monitoring tools for RQ, you could also try `rq-dashboard <https://github.com/nvie/rq-dashboard>`_. provides a more comprehensive of monitoring tools.
+If you need a more sophisticated monitoring tool for RQ, you could also try `rq-dashboard <https://github.com/nvie/rq-dashboard>`_.

 Testing tip